Bootle (constituency): Historic

 1885–1918: The Boroughs of Bootle-cum-Linacre and Liverpool, the parishes of Childwall, Fazakerley, Walton-on-the-Hill, and Wavertree, and parts of the parishes of Toxteth Park and West Derby.

 1918–1950: The County Borough of Bootle.

 1950–1955: The County Borough of Bootle, and the Urban District of Litherland.

 1955–1974: The County Borough of Bootle.

 1974–1983: The County Borough of Bootle, and the Urban District of Litherland.

 1983–1997: The Metropolitan Borough of Sefton wards of Church, Derby, Ford, Linacre, Litherland, Netherton, Orrell, and St Oswald.

 1997–2010: As above less Church ward.

-2010–present: The Metropolitan Borough of Sefton wards of Church, Derby, Ford, Linacre, Litherland, Netherton and Orrell, St Oswald, and Victoria.
+2010–2026: The Metropolitan Borough of Sefton wards of Church, Derby, Ford, Linacre, Litherland, Netherton and Orrell, St Oswald, and Victoria.

 Boundary changes that came into force as a result of the 2010 general election being called saw the constituency grow to also include parts of the old Crosby constituency, with the electoral wards of Church and Victoria being added.
 Although these areas are more affluent than some parts of Bootle, it has not made the seat any less safe for Labour.

 The 2023 Periodic Review of Westminster constituencies left the boundaries unchanged.

+Current

+Following a local government boundary review which did not affect the constituency boundaries, the seat comprises the following wards of the Metropolitan Borough of Sefton with effect from May 2026: